conordata/myswc/README.md

 Go in **Daily Report -> Collection Agent**.
 You should the details on the collector agent.

+## Use the App with the Smart Trash bin

 ## Note

-* Regarding the Worker unique ID, as we are using the RFID module, we use the RFID card that comes directly with a unique identifier, and then refer to the link https://create.arduino.cc/projecthub/Aritro/security-access-using-rfid-reader-f7c746 in order to extract the identifier from the card and use it in the system.
+* Regarding the Worker unique ID, as we are using the RFID module, use the RFID card that comes directly with a unique identifier, and then refer to the link https://create.arduino.cc/projecthub/Aritro/security-access-using-rfid-reader-f7c746 in order to extract the identifier from the card and use it in the system.

-* Regarding Contractors, when you create a new contractor, a username for the contractor Admin is generated automatically, as well as a default password that the Contractor admin can change later.
-Default password: **12345**.
+* Regarding Contractors, when you create a new contractor, a username for the contractor Admin is generated automatically, as well as a default password that the Contractor admin can change later - Default password: **12345**.

 ## Made with